 There is not set date when all of the courses are guaranteed to be avialable.
 A best estimate is that new courses will be made available one at a time, and within another year or two a full panoply of online courses will be available.
 At present, though, students do receive academic credit upon completion of each individual course.
 A formal transcript, with the course titles and requisite number of credits for each course completed, is maintained in perpetuity in the Office of the Registrar at USU.
 Potential students should be advised that the Services look very favorably on any coursework completed in this graduate program as it is both a career-broadening experience and particularly beneficial for anyone interested in participating in global health engagements or competing for associated billets and opportunities.
 The full graduate certificate will be a nice achievement, when it is available, for those students who wish to pursue all twenty credits.
 It should be understood, however, that successful completion of individual courses also has a lot of value in terms of both personal growth and professional advancement.

-I understand that the first two courses being offered at present are "Global Health 1" and "Global Health 2."
+I understand that the first three courses being offered at present are "Global Health 1" and "Global Health 2."
 What are the names of the other courses currently under development?

 Other courses currently being developed include: